freegeek-pdx/mkuser/README.md

 > *Regardless of the password content policy*, `mkuser` enforces a maximum password length of 511 bytes, or 251 bytes when enabling auto-login.<br/>
 > See notes below for more details about these maximum length limitations.
 >
-> There are no limitations on the characters allowed in the password, except that it cannot contain line breaks.<br/>
+> The only limitation on the characters allowed in the password is that it cannot contain any control characters such as line breaks or tabs.<br/>
 > If omitted, a blank/empty password will be specified.
 >
 > **BLANK/EMPTY PASSWORD NOTES:**<br/>